 “Hospitality is, at its core, about people, and the richness of our industry comes from the diversity of those who power it,” said Accor Pacific COO Adrian Williams.
 “This partnership is changing lives, strengthening our teams and reminding us of what’s possible when businesses lead with purpose”.

-Accor also offers cultural confidence training to its leaders and is part of the Multicultural South Australia Ambassador Program.
+Accor also provides cultural confidence training to team leaders and is a proud participant in the Multicultural South Australia Ambassador Program.

 What’s planned for 2025?

-Community Corporate CEO Carmen Garcia said strong outcomes depend on bold leadership: “We need more corporate partners like Accor.
-They walk the talk, investing in the human outcomes and helping to change the narrative of what is possible when refugees are given a fair go”.
+Community Corporate CEO Carmen Garcia said, “We need more corporate partners like Accor.
+They walk the talk, investing in human outcomes and helping to change the narrative of what is possible when refugees are given a fair go”.

 What does success look like?

 “More than just learning, I felt seen and empowered,” Bibi said.
-She is now studying a Diploma of Nursing at the University of South Australia, made possible by the confidence and security her new job brings.
+Her new job gave her the confidence to pursue further study, and she is now enrolled in a Diploma of Nursing at the University of South Australia.